nexus-rpc/api/SPEC.md

 | `UPSTREAM_TIMEOUT`   | 520         | Used by gateways to report that a request to an upstream server has timed out.                                                   |

 ## General Purpose Headers

+### `Nexus-Link`

+The `Nexus-Link` header field provides a means for serializing one or more links in HTTP headers.
+This header is encoded the same way as the HTTP header `Link` described [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link).

+Handlers and callers can specify links in different Nexus requests to associate an operation with arbitrary resources.

 ### `Request-Timeout`